difaeai/DifaeAi/src/app/api/ip-camera/windows-agent/README.md

 ## Behaviour

 1. Generates a new `bridgeId` and stores a record in the `cameraBridgeAgents` Firestore collection with status `pending`.
-2. Copies the shared template zip, writes `agent-config.json` with the per-camera credentials and relay settings, then creates a new archive.
+2. Ensures the Windows agent executable exists (building it via the Go toolchain if it is missing), writes `agent-config.json` with the per-camera credentials and relay settings, then creates a new archive.
 3. Uploads the customized archive to Cloud Storage (bucket determined by `WINDOWS_AGENT_BUCKET` or `FIREBASE_STORAGE_BUCKET`) with download headers so browsers prompt to save it as a `.zip` file.
 4. Updates the Firestore document with status `ready`, the storage path and the signed download URL.